Embracing Digital Transformation Without Alienating the Membership

 A cost-effective option is to make keynote speeches available to non-attendees at least a week after the initial broadcast.
 Live streams of in-person events are popular for associations within the technology sector that have international audiences.

-The following is a list of activities that have worked well when delivering events online:
+The following have worked well when delivering events online:

-- asking attendees to complete a pre-conference questionnaire on their interests, connecting attendees by themes and topics before and after the event,
+- Connecting attendees by themes and topics before and after the event

 Overall, there is confidence within the sector that they can meet the expectations of their members in terms of digital, online and in-person events, despite ongoing concerns of the impact on revenue and finding out what works best for their membership in this ‘new world.’

-However, if budget is in short supply, focus on the things you know how to deliver well, and remember, this is a ‘new world’ for all of us, so you are not alone.
+If budget is in short supply, focus on the things you know how to deliver well, and remember: this is a ‘new world’ for all of us, so you are not alone.